-This is one of our base recipes.
+This is one of the base recipes as seen in our Whole Life Meal Plan.
 When it comes to grain salads, the options are endless!
 We’ve developed a guide on some good ratios for grains to vegetables to dressing so that you can make a delicious and easy grain salad personalized to your taste!

 Culinary Tips for a Healthy Grain Salad

 Is choosing your own ingredients overwhelming?
 To make these choices easier, think about a specific theme or cuisine to select ingredients, such as Mexican, Italian, or Greek.